remcoplasmeyer/flowy-vue/docs/src/pages/home.md

 ### Codepen

-Click the codepen button the examples below :)
+Click the codepen button in the examples below :)

 ## Usage